Conditions of carriage

 - Some Airnorth routes are excluded from web check in for operational reasons.
 You will be directed to contact our Airport staff in the event you try to check in to one of these excluded flights.

-If you have an e-ticket or paper ticket and are travelling within Australia, please bring photographic identification such as a driver's licence or passport or social security card.
+If you have an e-ticket or paper ticket and are travelling within Australia, please bring photographic identification such as a driver’s licence or passport or proof of age card.

 An electronic ticket (e-ticket) is a ticket that is stored electronically rather than being printed on paper.
 You should carry your e-ticket receipt at all times for both international and domestic flights.

 The following are the only acceptable forms of photographic identification all of which must be valid at the time of travel:

 - Motor vehicle driver’s licence issued under a law of the Commonwealth of Australia, or of an Australian State or Territory or

 - Document that identifies you, issued by: